by Freddy J. Nager, Founder of Atomic Tango LLC + Social Media Analyst; photo by Guillaume Paumier, CC-BY, via Wikimedia Commons…

 “I’ve got a school project that’s a survey about my cousin in Nigeria who needs help getting all the money he made on Forex out of his country and needs you to visit his website because once he reaches 1,000,000 members he can give you a special cash advance at extremely low rates that you can use to work at home for just 3 hours a day finding special deals on foreclosed properties that can be purchased using federal stimulus bailout checks and sold to new immigrants looking for fresh network-marketing opportunities and the best part is that it’s all entirely free free free 2.0!
 What do you say?”

-Add the sponsored tweets (#spon) and commercial marketers like Dell and Zappos, and you’ve got a lot of Twitterers selling, not socializing.
+Add the sponsored tweets and you’ve got a lot of Twitterers selling, not socializing.
 Beyond irritating legit users, these self-promoters increase the burden on the servers and cause potential investors to question the network’s true number of “members.”

 The solution?
 Pull out your clipboards — it’s doorman time.

 No, I’m not saying social networks should discriminate on the basis of physical appearance.
-Let’s leave that to the trendy clubs and right-wing radio hosts.
+Let’s leave that to the trendy clubs and Fox News.

 The solution is simpler and less controversial: Facebook and Twitter are businesses, so they should discriminate on the value of a potential customer.
 How will they determine that value?
 Easy: by asking users to pay to join.